Let's talk Great Danes

 All you need to know about the breed

-They have maintained the stature and strength needed for their original mission — hunting wild boar — but over the centuries, aggressiveness has been bred out of them, giving way to gentleness.
-Great Danes are handsome hounds, with a majestic demeanour, alert expression, and dense glossy coat in one of three evocative colour combinations: fawn and brindle, black and harlequin, or blue.
+They are handsome hounds with a majestic demeanor, alert expression, and a dense, glossy coat in one of three evocative color combinations: fawn and brindle, black and harlequin, or blue.

-Great Danes require a decent amount of exercise, although despite their size they are not the most energetic breed around.
-Once fully grown they enjoy a variety of exercise — walks, runs, and the chance to potter around in an enclosed space (luckily they can’t jump so you won’t need to raise your fence).
-One thing to bear in mind is that because of their enormous size, Great Danes’ average lifespan is short.
+Great Danes need a decent amount of exercise, though, despite their size, they are not the most energetic breed around.
+Once fully grown, they enjoy a variety of activities—walks, runs, and the chance to potter around in an enclosed space.
+One thing to keep in mind is that, due to their enormous size, Great Danes have a shorter than average lifespan.

 On a day-to-day basis, the only real downside to having a Great Dane as a pet is the slobber.
-Great Danes drool a considerable amount.
-But these affable, larger-than-life characters more than make up for that in the pleasure they bring their human companions.
+They drool a considerable amount.
+But these affable, larger-than-life characters more than make up for that with the joy they bring to their human companions.

 2. Great (Not) Dane